marcionapoli/serializepojo/README.md

 # serializepojo
-Library able to serialize a simple pojo in CSV format
+Library to serialize a simple pojo in CSV format